On optimising cost and value in compute systems for radio astronomy

 This should thus reduce some of the maintenance cost of the SDP, and improve its ability to unlock new science across the lifespan of the telescope, albeit at an increase in upfront development cost ($C_{dev}$).
-The SKA is for the SDP thus deliberately considering and trading off in different areas, the TCO of the system and the TVO, with some decisions made to manage cost, and others to maximise total lifetime scientific value.
+The SDP will also undertake a phased hardware deployment, to provide compute when it is needed to support the increasing number of antennas and dishes on the ground, which will both keep capital costs lower, and reduce overall operational costs ($C_{ops}$).
+Furthermore, the deployment of hardware later on in the project allows hardware to be tailored to the software and vice versa, similar to the Cobalt correlator and beamformer in LOFAR, improving total relative science value of the resulting system.
+The SDP is for the SKA thus deliberately considering and trading off in different areas, the TCO and TVO of the system, with some decisions made to manage cost, and others to maximise total lifetime scientific value.